Leila Kenzle

 Leila Kenzle (born July 16, 1960) is an American therapist and former actress best known for her role as Fran Devanow on Mad About You.

+Early life and education

-Leila Kenzle was born in Patchogue, Long Island, New York, the daughter of Lee, an antiques dealer, and Kurt Kenzle, who worked in electrical supply sales.
+Leila Kenzle was born in Patchogue, New York, the daughter of Lee, an antiques dealer, and Kurt Kenzle, who worked in electrical supply sales.
+She earned a Bachelor of Fine Arts degree from the Mason Gross School of the Arts at Rutgers University–New Brunswick in 1984.
+In 2002, she earned a Master of Arts in psychology from Antioch University Los Angeles.

+Career

 Before moving to Los Angeles to become an actress she worked as a hotel telephone operator.
 Her big break came when she was cast as a stripper in the off-Broadway production of Tony n' Tina's Wedding.
-Her TV credits include appearances on The Golden Girls, Diagnosis Murder, Thirtysomething and The Cosby Show.
+Her TV credits include appearances on The Golden Girls, Diagnosis: Murder, Thirtysomething and The Cosby Show.
+Her film credits include Other People's Money, White Oleander, and The Hot Chick.
+Her final role to date was in the 2003 movie Identity.